leewillis77/wapuuvatar/readme.txt

 Tags: avatar, wapuu
 Requires at least: 5.4
 Tested up to: 6.9
+License: GPLv2
 Stable tag: 2.7

+== Short description ==
+Uses Wapuus from the Wapuu archive as your site avatars.

 == Description ==
 Uses Wapuus from [the Wapuu archive](https://github.com/jawordpressorg/wapuu) as your site avatars.